Louibens/PP5-Avenue_Louise/README.md

     - The navigation menu links include a search box, a user icon to access user profile and a link to the shopping cart
     - The nav bar will also display a link to the Admin panel if the admin user is logged in.
-    - The search box enables users to search for specific items by keyword from description or title.
+    - The search box enables users to search for specific products by keyword from description or title.

 ![NavBar](documentation/images/AL_navbar.png)